Julian Lomas, Director, Almond Tree

 Pascale is a Chartered Accountant.
 She began her career with Deloitte 12 years ago and as a senior manager led a wide range of work for government, charities and multi-national listed corporations.
 She was actively involved in Deloitte’s community investment programme and in early 2009 made a permanent move into the charity sector.
 She is now Head of International Accounting at the Secretariat of Amnesty International.
 Pascale was a co-opted member of Community Links’ Finance and Audit Committee before becoming a Trustee in 2010.

-Julie Hutchison, Charities Specialist, Standard Life Wealth
+Julie Hutchison, Charities Specialist, Aberdeen Standard Capital

-Julie has a background in law, is a former charity trustee and is the Charities Specialist at Standard Life Wealth.
+Julie has a background in law, is a former charity trustee and is the Charities Specialist at Aberdeen Standard Capital.
 Her broader experience over the last 20 years includes her cross sector work in the public sphere, as a part-time apprentice to OSCR, Scottish Charity Regulator, supporting their project to create the first investment guidance for charities in Scotland.
 Julie is also a guest lecturer at a number of university Business Schools.

 Alex Skailes, Director, Centre for Charity Effectiveness - Cass Business School